Renvela Side Effects

 Note: This page contains side effects data for the generic drug sevelamer.
-It is possible that some of the dosage forms listed on this page may not apply to the brand name Renvela.
+It is possible that some of the dosage forms included below may not apply to the brand name Renvela.

 For the Consumer

 Applies to sevelamer: oral capsule, oral powder for suspension, oral tablet

 - Bloody, black, or tarry stools

 - severe abdominal or stomach pain, cramping, or burning

 - vomiting of material that looks like coffee grounds, severe and continuing

 Some sevelamer side effects may not need any medical attention.
 As your body gets used to the medicine these side effects may disappear.
 Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common